-Market analysis reports foresee some kind of troubles with infrastructure developments that includes fiber optic network projects too.
-Last week there was a report of Excelcomindo walking out of the consortium that was formed for building Palapa ring project in Indonesia.
+Market analysis reports foresee some kind of troubles with the infrastructure developments that includes fiber optic network projects too.
+Last week there was a report of Excelcomindo walking out of the consortium that was formed for building the Palapa ring project in Indonesia.
 The reason was financial trouble, a factor which is growing concern with many of the telecom operators in different regions of the world.
 It is not a surprise if banks, the main financial supporter for infrastructure investments decline to fund for the projects in this crisis.

 Some of the fiber optic projects might be immune to the economic slowdown, but not necessarily be the same with all the projects.
-It is a good news heard from African Development Bank Group that its Board of Directors approved funding of Main One Cable Company.
+It is good news heard from African Development Bank Group that its Board of Directors approved funding of Main One Cable Company.

 Main One Cable Company has been engaged in developing undersea fiber optic cable along the Western coast of Africa, connecting many of the African countries.
 The fiber optic network is considered to be a major milestone in the history of telecommunication in Africa.
 Developing telecom infrastructure in Africa has been a challenge for many years due to the diverse nature of geography and politics.